Exercise physiology: from normal response to myocardial ischemia & chest pain

 Physiological principles of exercise stress testing, myocardial ischemia and ischemic symptoms

 Understanding the basic principles of exercise physiology is essential to conduct and evaluate the exercise stress test.
-Exercise induces physiological changes such as increased ventilation, coronary vasodilation, increase in blood pressure etc. The purpose of such changes is simply to enable the cardiopulmonary system to increase its delivery of oxygen to skeletal muscle and myocardium.
+Exercise induces physiological changes such as increased ventilation, coronary vasodilation, increase in blood pressure, etc. The purpose of such changes is simply to enable the cardiopulmonary system to increase its delivery of oxygen to skeletal muscle and myocardium.
 The oxygen consumption – and thus oxygen demand – increases in parallel with the intensity of the exercise.
-The physiological changes (adaptations) becomes more pronounced as the intensity of exercise increases.
+The physiological changes (adaptations) become more pronounced as the intensity of exercise increases.
 The autonomic nervous system is the first system to react to exercise.
 It does so by withdrawing parasympathetic activity and increasing sympathetic activity.
 This has multiple effects which are discussed in detail below.
-This article will deal with the physiology of exercise and emphasize will be placed on myocardial oxygen consumption and development of myocardial ischemia during exercise.
-ECG changes are mentioned briefly (an in-depth discussion on ECG changes are provided in the next article).
+This article will deal with the physiology of exercise and emphasis will be placed on myocardial oxygen consumption and the development of myocardial ischemia during exercise.
+ECG changes are mentioned briefly (an in-depth discussion on ECG changes is provided in the next article).

 Physiological effects of exercise

 The main physiological effects of exercise are summarized below.

 Parasympathetic fibers innervate both the sinoatrial (SA) node and atrioventricular (AV) node.
 Parasympathetic stimulation reduces the automaticity in the sinoatrial node, which lowers the heart rate.
 The parasympathetic activity also diminishes impulse transmission in the AV node.
 Thus, withdrawal of parasympathetic activity results in increased heart rate and increased impulse transmission across the AV node.